FlameknightGD/Java-Config-Parser/README.md

 ## How To Use
 1. Add the ConfigParser.java file to your project
-2. Change the "com.flameknightgd.examplePackage;" within the file to whatever the name of the package is, where the class is located
+2. Change the "com.flameknightgd.examplePackage;" within the file to whatever the name of the package, where the class is located, is
 3. Import it into the class you want to use it in

 The methods, included in this class, are as follows: